sagemath/trac_to_gh/Issue 643.md

 # Issue 643: notebook -- fix space issues with the top bar.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/643

 Original creator: was